loafey/master-thesis/Notes/AsmSpec.typ

 The alignment of any child data types is not handled in the parent, outside of their pointers of course, and there is no discrepancy between recursive, mutually-recursive, and non-recursive data types.

+When allocating for data types that contain multiple constructors (`data Cooler = C1 I8 | C2 I64` for example),
+all allocations will be of the size of the largest constructor.
+The smaller constructors will simply increase their end padding to make up for the required space.

 #pagebreak()
 #bibliography("Refs.bib")